jchin1968/presentations/decks/automated-testing/behat-workshop-part-1/slides.md

 ---
 class: center, middle
-# Writing Basic Tests
+# Writing Features

 ---
 # Requirements - General
 - Employees requesting training must use an online form
-- Form will be visible to employees only
+- Request form will be visible to employees only
 - Managers will approve or deny requests online
+- Managers can see all applications.
+Requester can see only their own

+???
-- Only the requester and their manager can see the application
+- define some general business requirements, what the request form looks like and the workflow

 ---
 # Requirements - Request Form
 - Name - automatically filled with logged in user
 - Manager - automatically filled with value from user profile
 - Short Description
-- Justification
+- Purpose
-- Training Dates
+- Training Dates (start and end)
 - Date of submission
 - Estimated Cost
+- Status: Under Review, Approved, Rejected

 ---
 # Requirements - Workflow